October 7, 2019 | Purdue University Global

 “Our code of ethics states that advocacy is our responsibility,” Fuller says.
 “We should be advocates for our patients, and we should be involved in developing better health care for all members of our society.”

 Nurses can seek advocacy opportunities through such organizations as the Nurses on Boards Coalition and the AACN.
-The ANA provides an advocacy toolkit.

 10. Implementing Self-Care in Nursing